BarisAlbayrakIEEE/StructuralAnalysis/README.md

 and create the DAG by constructing the objects of SAA (e.g. panel and stiffener) based on this FE data.
 This process would require additional input such as a text file listing the IDs of the elements for each SC (e.g. panel_11: elements 1,2,3,4).
 With the import process:
-- the importer loads the FE data to be displayed by the FE graphics window
+- the importer loads the FE data to be displayed by the FE graphics window and
 - the importer creates a DAG involving the SAA objects (e.g. panel_11)

 The importer, constructs the SAA objects without the dependencies.